AndreMarinak/Sunshines/README.md

 Sunshines is an inspiration from THON at Penn State where users could submit anonyomous messages to be reviewed/revealed to everyone at the end of a meeting.
 I first saw this created by Matthew-Holowsko, who made https://sunshines.app.
 However, this version here has a branch to allow users to submit pictures.
 This project was made in just under 6 hours with the help of Cursor.

 Note: The main branch works with messages ONLY.
-"Pick Messages-AND-Pictures"
+Pick "Messages-AND-Pictures" for both.

 ## 🌟 Features